mozman/ezdxf/docs/source/dxfinternals/acis.rst

 These are low-level :term:`ACIS` data management tools for analyzing, parsing and creating ACIS data structures.
-These tools cannot replace the official :term:`ACIS` SDK due to the complexity of the data structures, and without access to the full documentation it is very cumbersome to reverse-engineer entities and their properties and the analysis of :term:`ACIS` data is limited to use as embedded data in DXF and DWG files.
+These tools cannot replace the official :term:`ACIS` SDK due to the complexity of the data structures and the absence of an :term:`ACIS` kernel.
+Without access to the full documentation it is very cumbersome to reverse-engineer entities and their properties, therefore the analysis of the :term:`ACIS` data structures is limited to the use as embedded data in DXF and DWG files.

-The `ezdxf` library does not provide an :term:`ACIS` kernel but it is possible to extract geometries made up only by planar polygonal faces and maybe in the future it is also possible to create such polygon face meshes.
+The `ezdxf` library does not provide an :term:`ACIS` kernel and there are no plans for implementing one because this is far beyond my capabilities, but it is possible to extract geometries made up only by planar polygonal faces and maybe in the future it is also possible to create such polygon face meshes.

 .. warning::